use-ink/ink-docs/docs/basics/storing-values.md

             }
         }

-        Constructor that initializes the `u32` value to the `u32` default.
+        /// Constructor that initializes the `u32` value to the `u32` default.

-        Constructors can delegate to other constructors.
         #[ink(constructor)]
         pub fn default() -> Self {
             Self {